tflosse/Porfolio-Project/README.md

 ## Portfolio Samples

-Check out portfoliios that look awesome and emulate the parts that speak to you.
+Check out portfolios that look awesome and emulate the parts that speak to you.
 Here are some that we like but you should google around and find stuff you're into.

  - [denisechandler.com](http://www.denisechandler.com/)